🌱

 The ColorObject represents a Sui object type that you can use to create Sui objects that can eventually be stored on the Sui network.

-Important: In both core Move and Sui Move, the key ability denotes a type that can appear as a key in global storage.
+Important: In both core Move and Sui Move, the denotes a type that can appear as a key in global storage.
 However, the structure of global storage is a bit different: core Move uses a (type, address)-indexed map, whereas Sui Move uses a map keyed by object IDs.

 The UID type is internal to Sui, and you most likely won't need to deal with it directly.
 For curious readers, it contains the "unique ID" that defines an object on the Sui network.
 It is unique in the sense that no two values of type UID will ever have the same underlying set of bytes.